 Practice your posing with UK Models.
 Successful candidates are invited to a professional photoshoot where you can try out different poses in front of a photographer.
 Register today!

 The key to mastering this pose is to work on your posture.
 A straight back, strong shoulders/chest and a lifted head looks so much better than slouching, soft shoulders and a bent spine.
 Practice standing straight in front of the mirror, then focus on how your face looks.
 You don’t want to look moody but you do need to look natural.
-Check out our Pinterest Board Male Posing Tips for some good examples and our Posture post for more help on standing straight.
+Check out our Pinterest Board Male Posing Tips for some good examples or watch the video below that provides expert tips for posing.

 The next stage is figuring out a set of poses for catalogue style work.
 These are poses that you can fall back on and use in almost any situation.
 Think on the lines of Topman models, guys you see modelling in every day situations.
 Try: